-457. Grenada is recommended to finalise its information gathering process for identifying all future rulings and potential exchange jurisdictions, with a review and supervision mechanism, as soon as possible (ToR I.4).
+514. Grenada is recommended to finalise its information gathering process for identifying all future rulings and potential exchange jurisdictions, with a review and supervision mechanism, as soon as possible (ToR I.A).

-B. The exchange of information
+B. The exchange of information (ToR II.B)

-Legal basis for spontaneous exchange of information (ToR II.5.1, II.5.2)
+Legal basis for spontaneous exchange of information (ToR II.B.1, II.B.2)

-- 458. Grenada has the necessary domestic legal basis to exchange information spontaneously.
-Grenada notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 459.
-Grenada has international agreements permitting spontaneous exchange of information, including being a party to the (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with 15 jurisdictions.1
+515. Grenada has the necessary domestic legal basis to exchange information spontaneously.
+Grenada notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard.

+516. Grenada has international agreements permitting spontaneous exchange of information, including being a party to (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with 15 jurisdictions.

-Completion and exchange of templates (ToR II.5.3, II.5.4, II.5.5, II.5.6, II.5.7)
+Completion and exchange of templates (ToR II.B.3, II.B.4, II.B.5, II.B.6, II.B.7)

-- 460. Grenada is still developing a process to complete the templates on relevant rulings, to make them available to the Competent Authority for exchange of information, and to exchange them with relevant jurisdictions. - 461.
-As no exchanges were required to take place in the year of review, no data on the timeliness of exchanges can be reported.
+517. Grenada is still developing a process to complete the templates on relevant rulings, to make them available to the Competent Authority for exchange of information, and to exchange them with relevant jurisdictions.

+518. During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported.